DSC-McMaster-U/Auto-ML/cloud-infra/README.md

 `terraform apply tfplan`

 It may take some time to finish applying the infrastructure changes, but you should be able to see it active on our projects console under Kubernetes Engine > Clusters.

+>[!NOTE]
+> you might have to setup some gcloud configurations to get this to work.